swad007/Bolzmann_Machine/README.md

 # Bolzmann_Machine
-Botzmann Machine is an implementation of unsupervised Deep Learning in which we are predicting the ratings of an users for an movie.
+Botzmann Machine is an implementation of unsupervised Deep Learning in which we are predicting the ratings of an users for an movie with taking arround 10k observation.